gradle/gradle/design-docs/software-model.md

 - Documentation does not mention copy-on-write semantics for mutable properties of type scalar collection.
 - Support `Collection` of scalar as property type, at least for mutable property.

+### Inspection

+- Collect all validation problems
+- Detect zero-args constructors (or allow)
+- Detect overrides of Groovy MOP methods (or allow)

+Same for `RuleSource` inspection

 ## Cleanup

 We've introduced different mechanisms for deferring configuration.